This is the inside view of the sewage

 This is what happens when the same guy who delivers your new refrigerator tries to be a plumber.
 Notice the white plastic "feral" at the very end of the clear pipe shown on the bottom, its on backwards and not positioned properly.
 The result?
 About 5k in water damage to the owners kitchen and wood floors because a $3 part was installed wrong.

 Ever wonder what's under that cover you have seen in your basement?
 Well, you will when its starts oozing sewage!
 Don't wait until ejector pumps fail to replace them!

 Here we have a shower underlayment membrane draining after final testing.
-I have had many tile installers want to put these in over the years despite the fact that plumbers have always handles this aspect of the tile shower construction.
-Some price it into the job, others offer once they start the work.
+I have had many tile installers want to put these in over the years despite the fact that plumbers have always done this aspect of the tile shower construction.
+Some tile companies price it into the job, others offer once they start the work.
 As a plumbing company we firmly insist on installing these if for no other reason than we will be the first ones to get a call if it leaks, not to mention we actually test them.
 If your tile guy wants to install the waterproof pan AKA membrane or underlayment...just say "no thanks" and have your plumber do it.